RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 Each Active-Active instance coordinates changes with every other instance, which increases memory use and throughput.

-When create an Active-Active database, you define the throughput for each instance.
+When you create an Active-Active database, you define the throughput for each instance.

 {{<image filename="images/rc/create-database-active-active.png" width="75%" alt="When you create an Active-Active database, you define throughput for each region." >}}{{< /image >}}